wdoyle42/hoddatasci/lessons/01-intro.md

 ## Github: save, stage, commit, push

-When working with files in your directory, there are three basic steps you can take when using Git as your version control.
+When working with files in your directory, there are several basic steps you will take when using Git as your version control.

+  - You should pull at the beginning of every session.
+You can do this by clicking pull–the down arrrow– in the upper right hand corner of the git tab in RStudio.

   - Saving the file means it is only available to you, on your computer.
     You should save files as you are working on them.